keeganmjgreen/Energy-Renewables-ClimateChange/About.md

 ## Sources of information

 This section will include a non-exhaustive list of general sources of information that I use and use in the series.

+# Extras

+Themed desktop backgrounds / posters can be found [here](https://photos.app.goo.gl/PLADhbTQzZXLvDQJ9), in case you want to tell people how you really feel.